apache/distributedlog/docs/design/main.rst

 Since an entry is immutable after it is appended to a log segment, reading a given entry by entry id could go to any replicas of that log segment and retry others if encountered failures.
-In order to achieve low predictable 99.9 percentile latency even during bookie failures, a **speculative** read mechanism is deployed: a read request will be sent to first replica; if client doesn’t receive the response with a speculative timeout, it would send another request to second replica;
+In order to achieve low predictable 99.9 percentile latency even during bookie failures, a **speculative** read mechanism is deployed: a read request will be sent to first replica; if client doesn't receive the response with a speculative timeout, it would send another request to second replica;
 then wait for the responses of both first replica and second replica; and so forth until receiving a valid response to complete the read request or timeout.

 Reading LAC is an operation for readers to catch up with the writer.
 It is typically a quorum-read operation to guarantee freshness: the client sends the read requests to all replicas in the log segment and waits for the responses from the majority of them.
-It could be optimized to be a best-effort quorum-read operation for tailing reads, which it doesn’t have to wait for quorum responses from the replicas and could return whenever it sees an advanced LAC.
+It could be optimized to be a best-effort quorum-read operation for tailing reads, which it doesn't have to wait for quorum responses from the replicas and could return whenever it sees an advanced LAC.

-`Figure 4(c)` illustrates the third type of read request, which is called `“Long Poll Read”`.
+`Figure 4(c)` illustrates the third type of read request, which is called `"Long Poll Read"`.
 It is a combination of (a) and (b), serving the purpose of reading next available entry in the log segment.
 The client sends a long poll read request along with next read entry id to the log segment store.
 If the log segment store already saw the entry and it is committed (entry id is not greater than LAC), it responds the request immediately with latest LAC and requested entry.
 Otherwise, it would wait for LAC being advanced to given entry id and respond back requested entry.
 Similar speculative mechanism is